top of page

 Draw Connection - Draws a connection between two existing nodes on the map

-Draw Node and Connection - Draws a new node followed by a connection on the map
+Draw Node and Connection - Draws a new node and connection on the map

 Insert Section - Inserts a section along an existing connection